camedomotic-unofficial/came_domotic_unofficial/README.md

 **Important:** This library is currently in a pre-alpha development state.
 It is not yet stable and should be used only for studying purposes.
-Please be aware that you cannot rely on it for any production use Use at your own risk.
+Please be aware that you cannot rely on it for any production use.
+Use at your own risk.